expressjs/expressjs.com/_includes/readmes/body-parser.md

 call `req.setEncoding` when using this module.
 The `status` property is set to `500` and the `type` property is set to `'stream.encoding.set'`.

+### stream is not readable

+This error will occur when the request is no longer readable when this middleware attempts to read it.
+This typically means something other than a middleware from this module read the reqest body already and the middleware was also configured to read the same request.
+The `status` property is set to `500` and the `type` property is set to `'stream.not.readable'`.

 ### too many parameters

 This error will occur when the content of the request exceeds the configured